adamd9/mcp-goose/README.md

 ## Supported tools (simple overview)
 - `goose_run`
-  - Start a new Goose job in headless mode.
-Typical use: run a recipe (e.g., `--recipe my-recipe.yaml`) or run instructions.
+  - Start a new Goose job in headless mode using a text prompt only.
+This tool always executes `goose run --no-session -t "<text>"`.

 - `goose_status`
   - Check if a job is queued, running, finished, failed, or canceled.